zoltanctoth/ceu-cloud-class/week1.md

 - Any device connected to the internet has an IP address, allows other computers to talk to it
 - ISPs assign a IP address to your computer (router)
   - DHCP (Dynamic Host Configuration Protocol)
     - Software that ISPs provides to allow your computer to request an IP address
     - DHCP servers respond with a specific IP address for your Home
   - Multiple devices can connect to your home network
     - The home router supports DHCP and assigns IP addresses to your devices
 - IP addresses are limited
   - In the format #.#.#.#, each number is 8 bits, so 32 bits total
     - This yields 232 or about 4 billion possible addresses
     - We’re running out of addresses for all computers
   - Current version of addresses is IPv4
   - Moving towards IPv6
     - Uses 128 bits, yielding 2128 possible addresses
-- Question: How do you find your IP address?
+- How do you find your IP address?

 | Mac       | Windows         |
 |:-------------|:------------------|
 |![MacIP](assets/macip.png)| ![WindowsIP](assets/windowsip.png) |

 * * *